oemof/DHNx/docs/simulation_models.rst

 Heat losses depend on temperature level, mass flow and pipe insulation.
 Especially the representation of the heat losses depends a lot on the level of detail of a model.
 As mentioned above, the current implementation treats the thermal beaviour as steady state.
-The temperature at the outlet can be described like this:
+The temperature at the outlet is calculated as follows:

 .. math::
     T_{out} = T_{env} + (T_{in} - T_{env}) \cdot exp\{-\frac{U \pi D L}{c \dot{m}}\}.

-Where :math:`T_{in}` and :math:`T_{out}` are the temperatures at the start and end of the pipe, :math:`T_{env}` the environmental temperature and :math:`U` thermal transmittance.
+Where :math:`T_{in}` and :math:`T_{out}` are the temperatures at the start and end of the pipe, :math:`T_{env}` the environmental temperature and :math:`U` the thermal transmittance.

 .. math::
     U_{spez} = U \cdot \pi D &\text{\hspace{1cm} for single pipes}\\